Tobbekjaer/discount-calculator/README.md

 dotnet test
 ```

-This runs all 24 tests - 12 BDD scenarios and 12 unit tests.
+This runs all 24 tests - 12 BDD scenarios and 12 unit tests covering all 7 independent code paths.

 ## Tech Stack